 A composable Digital Experience Platform built for Kraft Heinz.
 A shared design system and engineering foundation that lets teams launch new experiences through themes, tokens and reusable building blocks instead of redesigning from scratch.

-Kraft Heinz owns more than a hundred brands across multiple markets.
-Over time, websites, teams and workflows evolved independently.
-Different agencies, different systems and different approaches created fragmented experiences and duplicated work.
+Kraft Heinz owns over a hundred brands across many markets.
+Over time, sites, teams and workflows grew their own way.
+Different agencies, different systems and different approaches added up to fragmented experiences and duplicated work.

-Launching something new often meant solving the same problems repeatedly.
+Launching anything new often meant solving the same problems all over again.

-The opportunity was to build the opposite of that: one shared platform, one component library and one scalable foundation where experiences could be assembled rather than rebuilt.
+The opportunity was the opposite of that: one shared platform, one component library, one foundation, where experiences get assembled, not rebuilt.

-A living system lets teams create memorable experiences faster because the hardest problems are already solved.
+A living system lets teams build memorable experiences faster, because the hard problems are already solved.

 We started with strategy, not components.
-I led the work around defining a scalable system capable of supporting very different experiences while keeping a shared foundation underneath.
-Together with engineering partners, we translated design decisions into reusable system rules.
+I led the work on shaping a system that could carry very different experiences while keeping a shared foundation underneath.
+With engineering partners, we turned design decisions into system rules.

-The goal was not to create static components.
-It was to create a system capable of evolving.
+The goal wasn't static components.
+It was a system that could evolve.

 We delivered a living design system including shared Figma libraries, reusable components, tokens in code and documented component contracts.